The original champagne

 A now famous French tradition also started happening during the mid-16th century in Limoux.
 They started partying.
 The Fête—or Carnival/Mardi Gras/Party—started occurring every year in Limoux and ran for months.
 From January through Mardi Gras, or “Fat Tuesday,” the residents of the 42 villages in Limoux would wear elaborate costumes, masks with family crests and symbols, and parade through their streets drinking sparkling wine in a joyous bacchanal.
 The Fête continues each year to this day, culminating in a giant parade that ends in the center of the town of Limoux, its fountain drained of water and instead filled with Limoux champagne.

-In 1668, one hundred and thirty-seven years after champagne was invented in Limoux, a young monk named Pierre Pérignon got a job as cellar master at the Abbey of Hautvilliers in Champagne, France.
+In 1668, one hundred and thirty-seven years after champagne was invented in Limoux, a young monk named Pierre Pérignon got a job as cellar master at the Abbey of Hautvilliers in Champagne, France5.
 Legend has it that Dom Pérignon invented sparkling wine.
-That story, which became legend, was in fact a fabrication by a different monk at the Abbey of Hautvilliers, Dom Groussard, around 1821.
-Indeed, a man that nobody has heard of—Dom Groussard—created a false origin story that forever changed the world of wine.
+That story, which became legend, was in fact a fabrication by a different monk at the Abbey of Hautvilliers, Dom Grossard, around 18216.
+Indeed, a man that nobody has heard of, Dom Grossard, created a false origin story that forever changed the world of wine.
 We now know that Dom Pérignon was a strong denouncer of sparkling wine, which only occurred in the cold commune of Champagne if wines in a bottle or barrel accidentally refermented during spring.
-Dom Pérignon published a lengthy treatise on still winemaking and winegrowing in Champagne, and helped the region make still wines that could finally compete with Burgundy.
+Dom Pérignon's successor Frère Pierre published a lengthy treatise on still winemaking and winegrowing based on the writings and record of Dom Pérignon in Champagne, and helped the region make still wines that could finally compete with Burgundy7.

 The amazing reality about champagne is that cellar records prove not a single sparkling wine was made in Champagne during Dom Pérignon’s life.